In this article we want to share with you an NC500 itinerary filled with practical tips.

 Spend the night in a cute B&B in Dornoch or choose to camp around Dornoch.

 Dornoch is a cute town and seaside resort, which lies on the north shore of the Dornoch Firth (a narrow inlet of the sea).

 Day 2: Dornoch to John O’Groats

 First stop is the beautiful Dunrobin Castle, about 20 minutes north of Dornoch.
-At £12 a head entrance fee, this refurbished castle was not up our street of budget backpacking, however, anyone with an interest in the castle’s heritage should pay a visit.
+At £12 a head entrance fee, this refurbished castle unfortunately wasn’t up our street of budget backpacking.
+However, anyone with an interest in the castle’s heritage should pay a visit.

 Onwards north to the small town of Brora, where you can park up and join the local cattle in wandering across the local golf course to the beautiful beach.